 Can You Tile Over Drywall Compound?

+To ensure a durable and long-lasting installation, tiling over drywall compound requires careful preparation.
 Tiling over drywall compound requires a few tools.
 In addition to protective eyewear and a mask, the following equipment will come in handy: level, sponge, square, tile spacers, standard tile cutter (in the event the tiles need to be cut to exact specifications), straightedge, margin trowel, and bucket.
+Here are some steps suggested by our restoration specialists to ensure the proper installation.

 Apply a joint compound, also known as drywall mud, once the surface of the drywall is clean.
 Drywall mud is a mixture primarily containing gypsum and limestone and gives the drywall a seamless appearance.
 A thin coating is sufficient.
 Give the joint compound (or drywall mud) time to dry.

-DIYers will find all-purpose compound, which is useful for skim coating and texturing, easy to use when tiling drywall.
+DIYers will find an all-purpose compound, which is useful for skim coating and texturing, and easy to use when tiling drywall.
 Taping compound is difficult to sand but makes the drywall more resistant to cracks.
-Topping compound does not come in a pre-mixed form.
-Quick setting compound gets the job done fast.
+The topping compound does not come in a pre-mixed form.
+The quick-setting compound gets the job done fast.

 4. Seal the Drywall